Azure/bicep-types-az/generated/sql/microsoft.sql/2020-02-02-preview/types.md

 ## ManagedInstanceEncryptionProtectorProperties
 ### Properties
 * **serverKeyName**: string: The name of the managed instance key.
-* **serverKeyType**: 'AzureKeyVault' | 'ServiceManaged' (Required, WriteOnly): The encryption protector type like 'ServiceManaged', 'AzureKeyVault'.
+* **serverKeyType**: 'AzureKeyVault' | 'ServiceManaged' (Required): The encryption protector type like 'ServiceManaged', 'AzureKeyVault'.
 * **thumbprint**: string (ReadOnly): Thumbprint of the server key.
 * **uri**: string (ReadOnly): The URI of the server key.